-- (A) The supervisor's qualifications to be a supervisor as specified in section 1833.1, and in section 4980.03 of the Code. - (B) An affirmation by the supervisor of his or her The supervisor states that he or she understandsing of the requirements pertaining to registration of the supervisee, work settings and employment, supervision practices and oversight of supervisees as specified in sections 4980.43.2, 4980.43.4 and 4980.43.5 of the Code. - (C)An affirmation by the supervisor of his or herThe supervisor states that he or she understandsing of the requirements pertaining to direct supervisor contact as specified in section 4980.43.3 of the Code. - (D)An affirmation by the supervisor of his or herThe supervisor states that he or she understandsing of the supervision documentation required by section 1833 and the Board's right to audit a supervisor's compliance with the requirements in this article and in the Code. - (E) An affirmation by the supervisee of his or herThe supervisee states that he or she understandsing all of the following: - (i) Requirements pertaining to registration as an associate as specified in section 4980.43.2 of the Code. - (ii) The requirement that a The supervisee's supervisor must hold a current and active California license while supervising in order for hours to count toward licensure as specified in section 1833.1. - (iii) Requirements pertaining to documentation of completed supervised experience as specified in this section. - (iv) Prohibited practices pertaining to employment and supervisory relationships as specified in section 4980.43.4 of the Code. - (v) The six-year limit pertaining to experience hours as specified in section 4980.43 of the Code. - (F) A supervisory plan that describes the goals and objectives of supervision, and whereby the supervisor affirms his or her understanding of the responsibilities pertaining to monitoring and evaluating the supervisee as specified in section 1833.1, and in section 4980.43.1 of the Code.
+- (A) The supervisor's qualifications to be a supervisor as specified in section 1833.1, and in section 4980.03 of the Code. - (B) The supervisor states that he or she understands the requirements pertaining to registration of the supervisee, work settings and employment, supervision practices and oversight of supervisees as specified in sections 4980.43.2, 4980.43.4 and 4980.43.5 of the Code. - (C) The supervisor states that he or she understands the requirements pertaining to direct supervisor contact as specified in section 4980.43.3 of the Code. - (D) The supervisor states that he or she understands the supervision documentation required by section 1833 and the Board's right to audit a supervisor's compliance with the requirements in this article and in the Code. - (E) The supervisee states that he or she understands all of the following: - (i) Requirements pertaining to registration as an associate as specified in section 4980.43.2 of the Code. - (ii) The supervisee's supervisor must hold a current and active California license while supervising in order for hours to count toward licensure as specified in section 1833.1. - (iii) Requirements pertaining to documentation of completed supervised experience as specified in this section. - (iv) Prohibited practices pertaining to employment and supervisory relationships as specified in section 4980.43.4 of the Code. - (v) The six (6)-year limit pertaining to experience hours as specified in section 4980.43 of the Code. - (F) A supervisory plan that describes the goals and objectives of supervision, and whereby the supervisor affirms his or her understanding of the responsibilities pertaining to monitoring and evaluating the supervisee as specified in section 1833.1, and in section 4980.43.1 of the Code.
+This plan shall be developed collaboratively by the supervisor and supervisee.

-(e)(d) Effective January 1, 1991, trainees Trainees and internsassociates shall maintain a weekly log of all hours of experience gained toward licensure.
+(e)(d) Effective January 1, 1991, trainces Trainees and internsassociates shall maintain a weekly log of all hours of experience gained toward licensure.
 The log, form #1800 37A-524 (REV 1/11) and form #1800 37A-524a (REV 1/11) of hours shall be signed by the supervisor on a weekly basis.
-An applicantassociate or trainee shall retain allthe signed logs until such time as the applicant is licensed by the board.
+An applicant associate or trainee shall retain allthe signed logs until such time as the applicant is licensed by the board.
 The board shall have the right to require an applicant to submit all or such portions of the log as it deems necessary to verify hours of experience.
 The log shall include all of the following:

-- (1) The name and address of the supervisee's work setting. - (2) A breakdown Hours of the experience hours gained by category in a given week. - (3) Total hours gained per week and total hours gained in each category overall.
+- (1) The name and address of the supervisee's work setting. - (2) Hours of experience gained by category in a given week.

+(3) Total hours gained per week and in each category overall.